 - 300 ml water

 - 2 tablespoons garam masala

 - Fresh coriander chopped, optional

-Add 1 tsp ground turmeric and stir.
+- Add 1 teaspoon ground turmeric and stir.
 Cook for one more minute.

-Once the potatoes are soft add the rest of the chickpeas, 2 tbsp garam masala, 1 tbsp lemon juice and a pinch of salt (optional).
+- Once the potatoes are soft add the rest of the chickpeas, 2 tablespoon garam masala, 1 tablespoon lemon juice and a pinch of salt (optional).
 Add a little water if needed and warm through.

 *Disclaimer: this is an affiliate link meaning that if you buy something after clicking on it I'll receive a small commission, which I will probably spend on buying more ingredients for Sneaky Veg recipes!
 The price to you remains the same.
 Thanks for supporting Sneaky Veg.
 Read my full disclosure.